SUI-Components/sui/packages/sui-react-initial-props/README.md

 When `getInitialProps` throws an error on the server:

 - The error is caught and logged using the provided `logger` (if available)
-- An empty object `{}` is returned instead of propagating the error
+- An object `{error: 'Error loading the page'}` with the error message is returned instead of propagating the error
 - This prevents the SSR process from crashing

 Example logger implementation: